 This technical guidance document, Technical Guidance Document 11.1A: Conservation of Fuel and Power in New Dwellings, supports the energy efficiency requirements of the Building Bye-laws.
-This technical guidance document takes effect on 18th July 2016 and applies to applications for building permission submitted on or after that date.
+This technical guidance document takes effect and applies to applications for building permission submitted on or after that date.